 “To be loved by our guests”, is the mission of the Lotte Legend Hotel, says Mr Hide Ishiyama, General Manager.
 Legend is located in District 1, Ho Chi Minh City, Vietnam (or as the locals prefer, Saigon).
-Eleven years old the hotel is Legend by name and legendary by reputation, not to mention its fantastic location, right next to the Saigon River and in the heart of the tourist area, it is one of the very few, ‘truly’ five star hotels in Ho Chi Min City.
+Eleven years old, the hotel is Legend by name and legendary by reputation, not to mention its fantastic location, right next to the Saigon River and in the heart of the tourist area, it is one of the very few, ‘truly’ five star hotels in Ho Chi Minh City.

 On our arrival at Legend, gold framed glass doors open with welcoming Vietnamese smiles.
-The hotel lobby is an opulent sea of pink and cream marble with a centre piece water fountain and two, magnificent, grand rearing black stallion statues which guard the bar and dining areas.
+The hotel lobby is an opulent sea of pink and cream marble with a water fountain centrepiece and two, magnificent, grand rearing black stallion statues which guard the bar and dining areas.
 “The horses”, said the hotel’s GM “were a favourite and passion of the original Japanese owner of the hotel.”
-Further legendary symbols like the stained zodiac motifs in the hotel’s blue and yellow glass ceiling and the gold phoenix next to the Chocolatier and Patissier display make this hotel unique in this busy, cosmopolitan Asian city.
+Further legendary symbols like the stained glass zodiac motifs in the hotel’s blue and yellow ceiling and the gold phoenix next to the Chocolatier and Patissier display make this hotel unique in this busy, cosmopolitan Asian city.

 When shown to our riverside room after a friendly and efficient check-in we did the important travellers test.
 The beds revealed a five star crisp, ‘white linen’ experience and the oversized pillows were completely seductive.